Frequently Asked Questions

-The Archive revolves around our Curators, who select and upload all the music you'll find here.
-Curators come from all over the world and have a wide range of experience with good music.
+The Free Music Archive is an interactive library of legal audio downloads founded by legendary freeform radio station WFMU.
+This project wouldn't be possible without our curators, who select and upload all the music you'll find here.
+Curators come from all over the world, and have a wide range of experience with good music.
 They include freeform radio stations, netlabels, artist collectives, performance spaces, and concert organizers.
-If FMA were a radio station, the curators would be our awesomely obsessive DJs.
+If the FMA were a radio station, the curators would be our awesomely obsessive DJs.

 In addition to enjoying and downloading free music, site visitors can set up their own accounts, make profiles, become friends with other listeners, create and share mixes of FMA music, and write posts on a their personal blogs.
 Listeners can also show their appreciation to FMA artists by adding them as favorites or even "tipping" them directly through the site.

 Together, our curator-driven library and our distinctly social architecture create a platform that both guides and is guided by listeners.
 For more on FMA's philosophy and mission, see our About page.

 All music you'll find here is free, meaning that it is available for you to download at no cost.
 What else you're allowed to do with the music varies depending on the license that's associated with each track.